Professional & Technical Services · Lawrenceville, GA

 How does McMichael & Gray's safety record compare to industry average?

-McMichael & Gray's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,499 per employer.
+McMichael & Gray's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,350 per employer.
 The employer has 0 inspections compared to the industry average of 0.6 per employer.
+For a direct comparison, STG in Troy, MI is a similar professional & technical services employer with $0 in current penalties.

 Explore PlainWorker